 Our recommendation is to post consistently!
 Instagram and your audience like and reward it.

 Posting to Your Instagram Feed:

-We recommend you find your most engaged times, and post at least 2x per day.
+We recommend you find your most engaged times, and post to your feed consistently.
 You can find this by experimenting with different times and looking at your engagement analytics.